 There is one last benefit to mention, and that is that if you consider yourself an Instagram coffee enthusiast who appreciates and celebrates beautiful aesthetics, know that this coffee bag is definitely Instagrammable, visually exciting, and colorful.
 It completely reflects the beauty of Costa Rica as a country.
 To drink and enjoy it will be a journey to the southern hemisphere.
 It is certainly worth a try – just keep in mind that you might get hooked.

 The method of removing the peel and flesh of the coffee cherry with little or no water is referred to as eco-pulping coffee.
 This method is widely used in places of the world where fresh water is scarce.
 This enables producers to skip the fermenting and washing phases, which use the most water and pose the greatest damage to water quality.
 This is considered to be the most eco-friendly coffee processing method available.

 If you want something new to kick start your day, then this blend might be for you!
 The Costa Rica Palmares Blend will surely show you a taste of what Costa Rica is really like.
 Costa Rican coffee is delicious and unique, so it’s easy to see why you’d want to seek it out.
 This blend brings forth flavors of orange juice, graham, vanilla, cocoa with a thick body of milk chocolate fudge and a clean silky finish.
-Check out our Coffee Club page to compare and read more reviews of our favorite coffee clubs:
+Check out some more of our favorite blends from Atlas Coffee: